giovcandido/swarming/README.md

 In order to test Swarming for the first time, keep the scripts unchanged and execute them.

+They use the parser, so you need to pass the required arguments.

 The first script can be executed as follows:
 ```bash
 python3 math_function.py --swarm-size 20 --iterations 1000